-Somewhere in July 2001 (this time it's an actual date, not a symbol) one thing on VIVA randomly caught my attention.
-It was a live coverage from a major music festival in some German city.
+Somewhere in July 2001 (this time it’s an actual date, not a symbol) one thing on VIVA randomly caught my attention.
+It was a live coverage of a major music festival in some German city.
 Unimaginable crowds of people on streets, live music played from moving platforms, a captivating atmosphere of love and unity.

 Another Love Parade was happening in Berlin.